Charlie Winslade: Playing career

 Charlie Winslade changed rugby football codes from rugby union to rugby league when he transferred from Maesteg RFC to Oldham FC.
 He made his début for Oldham on Saturday 21 October 1950.
 During his career at Oldham the team would come second in League in the 1954-55 season, and then lose in the Championship Final to Warrington (see below).
 The team would top the League table in both the 1956-57 season and the 1957-58 season, winning the Championship title in the Play-off Final of 1956-57 (see below).
 Oldham would also win the Lancashire County Cup (see below) three times in 1955–56, 1956–57 and 1957–58, and be champions of the Lancashire League twice in 1956–57 and 1957–58.
-He would play for the Oldham club (Heritage no. 560) for 11 years, appearing in over 350 games.
+He would play for the Oldham club for 11 years, appearing in over 350 games.
 He played his last match for Oldham on Saturday 14 October 1961, before being transferred to Warrington.
 He made his début for Warrington on Saturday 18 November 1961, and he played his last match on Monday 2 January 1967.
 Finally, he was transferred to Leigh, where he played just seven games before retirement.